 - Explaining why you want to move job is also the perfect opportunity to talk about why you’re keen on the company you’re interviewing with.
 Which of their clients are you especially interested in?
 What projects have you been impressed by?

 - Sometimes people feel a little uncomfortable talking about how great they are for an hour.
 If this is you, invoke others – “My boss tells me that my writing style is great and colleagues often ask me to help explain more technical elements of a drug.”

 - Ask your own questions.
 Remember that, while this is an opportunity to show that you’ll be an asset, it’s equally important for you to find out as much as you can and whether this job is for you.

 - Ask at least a couple of questions which start with “If I were to work here…” It helps to get your interviewer to visualise that eventuality.

 - You may well be asked about salary.
 If you’re working with a recruiter, they should have given you some guidance as to how to answer this.
-If you don’t want to be too specific, thereby potentially scuppering your chances of negotiating when you get an offer, say something like, “I understand the position is being advertised as paying between £25K and £30K, that’s the ballpark I’m looking for…” Or, “What do you think would be a fair salary for my skills and experience?”
+If you don’t want to be too specific, thereby potentially scuppering your chances of negotiating when you get an offer, say something like, “I understand the position is being advertised between £25K and £30K, that’s the ballpark I’m looking for…” Or, “What do you think would be a fair salary for my skills and experience?”